Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 • sometimes a low-grade fever

-These symptoms may last for 5 to 7 days or longer.
-If they last longer, a child may lose weight or show other signs of poor nutrition.
+These symptoms may last for 1–6 weeks.
+They can last longer in some people, or get better and come back.
+If symptoms last a while, a child may lose weight or show other signs of poor nutrition.

 How Is Giardiasis Diagnosed?